youphendriks/cloud-youp/docs/service/sombie.md

 # SOM Prediction

-A webservice to combine site-of-metabolism and reactivity for (P450) site-of-metabolism prediction.
+A webservice for protein-structure and reactivity based (P450) site-of-metabolism prediction.

 ## VHP4Safety Service